-Homocysteine is a toxic sulfur-containing amino acid that can promote the atherosclerotic process via increasing oxidative stress, oxidation of low-density lipoprotein and endothelial dysfunction.13-15 In this study, we evaluated MES as an indicator of embolic events.
-Although micro-emboli do not lead to immediate focal neurological deficits, they predict a high risk of stroke and have important clinical significance, including early identification of those at increased risk of cognitive impairment.
+Homocysteine is a toxic sulfur-containing amino acid that can promote the atherosclerotic process via increasing oxidative stress, oxidation of low-density lipoprotein and endothelial dysfunction. ^{13-15} In this study, we evaluated MES as an indicator of embolic events.
+Although microemboli do not lead to immediate focal neurological deficits, they predict a high risk of stroke6 and have important clinical significance, including early identification of those at increased risk of cognitive impairment.
+9

-We found that increased tHcy was associated significantly with the number of MES before and after breathing 100% oxygen.
+We found that increased tHcv was associated significantly with the number of MES before and after breathing 100% oxygen.
 In theory, the majority of MES in the preoxygenation phase are gaseous microbubbles induced by cavitation, while MES in the postoxygenation phase are mainly solid particles.
-Many studies showed that hyperhomocysteinaemia is associated with procoagulant activity, left atrial thrombus formation, thromboembolic complications, stroke in atrial fibrillation and persistent arrhythmia after successful epicardial ablation of atrial fibrillation.
-In addition, homocysteine may have arrhythmogenic effects due to changes in atrial action potentials and inhibition of atrial myocyte potassium channels.
-Therefore, a higher number of solid microemboli in our patients with hyperhomocysteinaemia might be due to a combination of arrhythmogenic and coagulopathic effects of homocysteine.
-Moreover, circulating gaseous microbubbles may be recognised in our body as a foreign substance, triggering the coagulation cascade via surface tension effects on platelet aggregation.

-Several studies showed that microemboli in patients with MHVs are associated with an increased risk of stroke and with impaired cognitive function.
-The hazardous effects of microemboli are not limited to solid MES.
-Gaseous microemboli may also lead to tissue ischaemia via different mechanisms, from blood flow obstruction in the capillary system to inflammatory response and complement activation.
-Therefore, a higher number of MES, either gaseous or solid particles, in patients with elevated tHcy has important clinical applications, particularly for the prevention of stroke and cognitive impairment among patients with MHVs.
+Many studies showed that hyperhomocysteinaemia is associated with procoagulant activity, 16 left atrial thrombus formation, 17 thromboembolic complications, ^{18 19} stroke in atrial fibrillation 19 and persistent arrhythmia after successful epicardial ablation of atrial fibrillation.
+20 21 In addition, homocysteine may have arrhythmogenic effects due to changes in atrial action potentials4 and inhibition of atrial myocyte potassium channels.22 Therefore, a higher number of solid microemboli in our patients with hyperhomocysteinaemia might be due to a combination of arrhythmogenic and coagulopathic effects of homocysteine.
+Moreover, circulating gaseous microbubbles may be recognised in our body as a foreign substance, triggering the coagulation cascade via surface tension effects on platelet aggregation.23 different mechanisms, from blood flow obstruction in the capillary system to inflammatory response and complement activation.23 Therefore, a higher number of MES, either gaseous or solid particles, in patients with elevated tHcy has important clinical applications, particularly for the prevention of stroke and cognitive impairment among patients with MHVs.
 Our findings suggest the opportunity for homocysteine-lowering therapy with B vitamins.
-Although for some time it was believed that B vitamins did not prevent stroke, it is now apparent that lowering homocysteine does reduce the risk of stroke; in the early clinical trials, harm from cyanocobalamin among study participants with renal impairment obscured the benefit among participants with good renal function.
-Methylcobalamin would be preferable to cyanocobalamin for this purpose.3 27 28
+Although for some time it was believed that B vitamins did not prevent stroke, it is now apparent that lowering homocysteine does reduce the risk of stroke; in the early clinical trials, harm from cyanocobalamin among study participants with renal impairment obscured the benefit among participants with good renal function.^{3 27 28} Methylcobalamin would be preferable to cyanocobalamin for this purpose.^{3 27 28}